TarekRaafat/skalex/design/alpha-3.md

 15. TTL sweep runs in O(n) time, not O(n*k).
 16. Orphan temp-file cleanup lives in `FsAdapter`, not `PersistenceManager`.
 17. `updatedAt` is skipped or documented as system-managed in `applyUpdate()`.
-18. Snapshot isolation semantics are explicitly documented (read-committed, not snapshot).
+18. Snapshot isolation semantics are explicitly documented (read-committed, not snapshot), including cooperative timeout behavior.
 19. `onSchemaError: "warn"` logs document `_id` and is documented as non-blocking.
 20. Deferred effect errors have a configurable strategy and don't skip remaining effects.
-21. `$fn` has a security warning; `$regex` length cap applies in `matchesFilter()`.
+21. `$fn` has a security warning; `$regex` length cap applies in `matchesFilter()`; `$fn` is stripped from MCP-sourced filters.
 22. Pipeline event ordering contract is explicit.
 23. Migration idempotency is documented or enforced via transaction.
 24. Nested transaction deadlock is documented and detected at runtime.
 25. `TransactionOptions` with `timeout` is declared in `.d.ts`.
 26. Public API methods reject invalid argument types with clear `ValidationError`.
+Collection names are sanitized against path traversal.
 27. Type declarations are validated against runtime via `tsd` or equivalent.
 28. Linting, formatting, and import-cycle checks are wired into CI.
+Vitest coverage exclude path corrected.
 29. Adapter/runtime guarantees are backed by targeted tests or explicitly narrowed documentation.
+MCP stdio and HTTP transports have basic test coverage.
+SQL adapter `writeAll()` uses native transactions.
 30. All regression tests exist and pass.
 31. The verification matrix passes.